 “It didn’t change us,” Rzeznik says, “but people around us changed.
 We started getting more attention, made a bit of money… and it was actually really, really uncomfortable.
 It never made me wish I hadn’t written it, because now I’ll be able to send my kids to college, but obviously there are by-products of that kind of success that you have to avoid.
 The number of choices you have grows exponentially, like, I can have this, I can have that, I can date her, I can snort this – and I can afford it’.”

-Ultimately Rzeznik chose to embrace his masterpiece.
+Ultimately Rzeznik chose to embrace his masterpiece and is meaning.
 In 2007 it remains the centrepiece of the Goo Goo Dolls’ set-list, the ultimate alt.rock ballad and the singer’s best chance of immortality.

 “I’m proud of it,” he admits.
 “Because it gave me some confidence in myself at a time when that was lacking.
 Every night when we play it and I put the mic out to the audience and everybody sings it, that’s an amazing feeling.
 It’s, like, at least one of the songs I’ve written will be remembered.”